debug-ito/greskell/README.md

 import Test.Hspec
 ```

+To run the examples in this README, run `stack test test-readme`.
+See [test-readme directory](https://github.com/debug-ito/greskell/tree/master/test-readme) to see how this works.

 ## The Greskell type

 At the core of greskell is the `Greskell` type. `Greskell a` represents a Gremlin expression that evaluates to the type `a`.